 ZB MED acquires specialized electronic literature in the life sciences and makes it accessible to ZB MED users via remote access.

-Which content is accessible via remote access?
+What content is available via remote access?

 Users with a valid ZB MED library card may access licensed full texts.
 Anyone who is resident in Germany can apply for a library card by visiting ZB MED in person.

-How does supraregional access work?
+How does remote access work?

 Printing and downloading e-books